 - burning and itching around the genitals

 If you have one of the low-risk strains, you may have visible warts during an active phase.
 However, you can still spread the virus even when the warts are not visible.
-The high-risk strains will not show warts, and may not be caught until a cancer has started to develop.
+The high-risk strains will not show warts, and may not be caught until cancer has started to develop.

 Diagnosis And Treatments

 The vaccine is normally given as a preventative to people before the age of 21- the newest recommendations are between 11 and 12.
-This will prevent both the high and low risk viruses from taking hold in your body.
+This will prevent both the high and low-risk viruses from taking hold in your body.

 Since the warts are the most common symptom, you do have a choice.
-You can wait and see if they disappear on their own, or you can talk to your professional about other options, including freezing, lasers, or medication to put on the warts.
+You can wait and see if they disappear on their own, or you can talk to your professional about other options, including freezing, lasers, or medication to put on warts.
 The doctor may want to take a sample of the wart to make sure that there is not another cause before discussing any removal options.

 Once removed, the virus is not gone from your system.
 You can continue to infect your partner with HPV even without symptoms.

 Mothers can normally not pass the virus to their child.
-However, a mother with HPV can develop cervical changes while pregnant, and should continue to be tested by pap smears even while pregnant to insure the mother's health.
+However, a mother with HPV can develop cervical changes while pregnant, and should continue to be tested by pap smears even while pregnant to ensure the mother's health.